Guides to help parents support their child's coding journey.

 Most kids build their first real project within 3 months of weekly lessons.
 Here's the full timeline by age, the key milestones to watch for, and what affects the pace.

 The fastest way to get a child interested in coding is to connect it to what they already love.
-Here's exactly how to do that at every age.
+Here's how to do that at every age, and how to keep the motivation going.

 1-on-1 coding tutoring outperforms group classes and apps for most kids.
 Here's the evidence, what to look for, and how to tell if it's working.